Policies and Procedures

 Allegation against a staff member

-Food poisioning affecting 2 or more children
+Food poisoning affects 2 or more children.

 Any significant event or illness effecting the suitability of the Manager of the setting,